 614/299-8050

-Adjacent to the Arena District, The Short North boasts a variety of shopping, galleries, kid-friendly restaurants and more.
-It’s easily walkable, making it convenient to park the car and let the kids go exploring or play at Goodale Park.
-For a special treat, Jeni’s Splendid Ice Creams has a dazzling array of original creations from Buckeye State (peanut butter and chocolate chip) to sweet potato with torched marshmallow and goat cheese with red cherries for more adventurous eaters.
-Art loving families can check out the gallery hop the first Saturday of every month where galleries open their doors to the public and the streets bustle with excitement.
+Adjacent to the Arena District, The Short North district boasts a variety of shopping, galleries, kid-friendly restaurants and more.
+It’s easily walkable.
+Park the car and let the kids go exploring or play at Goodale Park.
+For a special treat, Jeni’s Splendid Ice Creams has a dazzling array of original creations.
+My kids love Buckeye State (peanut butter and chocolate chip.)
+My husband does for sweet potato with torched marshmallow.
+I prefer goat cheese with red cherries as a more adventurous eater.

 Columbus Clippers – Minor League Baseball